ppy/osu-wiki/wiki/Tournaments/TWC/2019/en.md

 ### Mappool Instructions

-1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals and 1 mappool for the Finals.
+1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals, 1 mappool for the Finals and 1 mappool for the Grand Finals.
-   - Finals & Grand Finals use the same mappool.
 2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers) and FreeMod.
-3. Each mappool consists of 14 maps in total with the exception of the Finals pool which will have 16 maps in total.
+3. The Group Stage mappool will consist of 14 maps, Round of 16 and Quarterfinals will consist of 15 maps, SemiFinals, Finals and Grand Finals mappool will consist of 16 maps.
 4. Each mappool has one tiebreaker.
 5. The NoMod bracket will be played with no modes activated.
 6. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.